 Various newspaper articles at the Jewish Telegraphic Agency (in English)

 Karch, Brendan.
 “A Jewish ‘Nature Preserve’: League of Nations Minority Protections in Nazi Upper Silesia, 1933-1937.”
-PDF in English
+PDF document. in English

 Muzeum w Gliwicach.
 Museum in Gliwice.
 In Polish